murumura/Image-Retargeting/README.md

 A C++ implementation of [Patch Based Image Warping for Content Aware Retargeting (2013)](http://graphics.csie.ncku.edu.tw/Tony/papers/IEEE_Multimedia_resizing_2013_Feb.pdf), including the segmentation algorithm ([Efficient Graph-Based Image Segmentation(2004)](http://people.cs.uchicago.edu/~pff/papers/seg-ijcv.pdf)) and saliency map detection algorithm ([Context-aware saliency detection(2010)](https://ieeexplore.ieee.org/document/6112774)) described in paper.

-The goal is to keep it less third-party library dependency and clean.
+Instead of relying on third-party image libraries such as openCV, **you only need to install this tensor library** -- [Eigen3](https://eigen.tuxfamily.org/index.php?title=Main_Page).
+I wrote the operations required to implement these papers myself,the goal is to keep it less third-party library dependency and clean.

+I wrote a cuda kernel for computing saliency to speed up the computation (from 2 min to 2 seconds), this is one of the improvements I made compared to the original implementation.

 # How to RUN
 ```bash
 cd Image-Retargeting